Automatic Uncertainty-Aware Synthetic Data Bootstrapping for Historical Map Segmentation: Introduction

 The remainder of this paper is organized as follows: Section~\ref{sec:related_work} reviews recent advances in the synthetic generation of historical maps.
-Section~\ref{enum_classes} describes the geospatial vector data and the original historical map corpus used in this study.
-Section~\ref{meth} presents our proposed methodology in detail.
-Section~\ref{results} evaluates the quality of the generated training data and demonstrates the effectiveness of our semantic segmentation approach on historical maps.
+Section~\ref{enum_classes} describes the modern vector data and the historical map corpus used in this study.
+Section~\ref{meth} gives a detailed description of our proposed methodology.
+Section~\ref{results} evaluates the quality of the bootstrapped training data and demonstrates the effectiveness of our semantic segmentation approach on historical maps.
 Finally, Section~\ref{conclu} concludes the paper and outlines directions for future research.